Why work at Oxford Computer Group?

 Additional skills desired in an ideal consultant include technical breadth and/or depth in related non-Microsoft technologies, as well as the FIM Portal, FIM workflow development, Roles Based Access Control, Active Directory Federation Service, Azure Multi-factor Authentication, Azure Rights Management, Intune, Systems Center Configuration Manager, Systems Center Operations Manager, Systems Center Service Manager, Office 365, Dirsync, FIM CM, Public Key Infrastructure, C#, and VB.
 Project management skills, additional Microsoft and security-industry certifications, and a B.S. in Computer Science (or other related field of study) are also highly desired.

-- Existing contacts with the Microsoft field and large enterprise accounts in Southern California or in the Dallas/Fort Worth area
+- Existing contacts with the Microsoft field and large enterprise accounts

 - Energetic, outgoing, and a self-starter able to work with minimal supervision